Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-locale/README.md

 ## Overview

 The arkouda-udp-locale Helm chart deploys 1..n arkouda-udp-locale docker containers that, together with the arkouda-udp-server bootstrap container, compose the Arkouda-on-Kubernetes deployment.
 The arkouda-udp-locale Helm chart is deployed first and, once all of the arkouda-udp-locale pods are running, the arkouda-udp-server Helm chart is deployed.
-The arkouda-udp-server container uses ssh to establish a gasnet/udp-managed Arkouda multi-locale instance.
+The arkouda-udp-server container uses ssh to establish a GASNET/UDP-managed Arkouda multi-locale instance.

 ## Configuration

-The arkouda-udp-server Helm deployment is configured within the [values.yaml](values.yaml) file.
+The arkouda-udp-locale Helm deployment is configured within the [values.yaml](values.yaml) file.

 The releaseVersion parameter (Arkouda tag) and imagePullPolicy are set at the top of the Pod Settings section.